User trust and the ATT opt-in: A/B testing best practices for iOS 14.5+

 Below, we’ve outlined test rounds with different aspects that can help you define a research plan.

-First round of testing:
+Second round of testing

 You can then build on these results by introducing further variables.
 For example, if a bundled privacy notice that includes the Apple request is more successful, you can explore the effects of different copy or design on opt-in rates.
 Alternatively, if you find that displaying a standalone request (e.g. a pre-permission prompt or the Apple pop-up) was more successful, you can assess the timing of when it’s served.